 Kinder Morgan (KMI) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from KMI as it approaches its next earnings report date.
-On that day, KMI is projected to report earnings of $0.17 per share, which would represent a year-over-year decline of 22.73%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.86 billion, down 11.06% from the year-ago period.
+KMI will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect KMI to post earnings of $0.17 per share.
+This would mark a year-over-year decline of 22.73%.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.86 billion, down 11.06% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.72 per share and revenue of $12.25 billion.
-These totals would mark changes of -24.21% and -7.25%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.83 per share and revenue of $12.25 billion, which would represent changes of -12.63% and -7.25%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for KMI.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for KMI should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 9.47% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.07% lower.
 KMI is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, KMI is holding a Forward P/E ratio of 21.99.
-This valuation marks a premium compared to its industry's average Forward P/E of 16.04.
+Valuation is also important, so investors should note that KMI has a Forward P/E ratio of 19.05 right now.
+Its industry sports an average Forward P/E of 17.26, so we one might conclude that KMI is trading at a premium comparatively.

-Investors should also note that KMI has a PEG ratio of 7.33 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Oil and Gas - Production and Pipelines industry currently had an average PEG ratio of 3.4 as of yesterday's close.
+Also, we should mention that KMI has a PEG ratio of 6.35.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Oil and Gas - Production and Pipelines industry currently had an average PEG ratio of 4.37 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.